Feedback and research at FCO

 Can I do the interview online or over the telephone?

 Our research agency usually conduct interviews over the telephone but we can also offer the possibility of doing it online if that is more convenient to you.
+In some cases this may also be face to face.

 How long is the survey?